actionml/universal-recommender/README.md

  - **PredictionIO 0.11.0**: Full compatibility, but no support for Elasticsearch 5, an option with PIO-0.11.0.
  - **New Advanced Tuning**: Allows several new per indicator / event type tuning parameters for tuning model quality in a more targeted way.
  - **Norms Support**: For large dense datasets norms are now the default for model indexing and queries.
 This should result in slight precision gains, so better results.
+ - **Mahout 0.13.0 Support**: the UR no longer requires a local build of Mahout.
  - **GPU Support**: via Mahout 0.13.0 the core math of the UR now supports the use of GPUs for acceleration.
  - **Timeout Protection**: Queries for users with very large histories could cause a timeout.
 We now correctly limit the amount of user history that is used as per documentation, which will all but eliminate timeouts.
  - **Bug Fixes**: The use of `blackListEvents` as defined in `engine.json` was not working for an empty list, which should and now does disable any blacklisting except explicit item blacklists contained in the query.